RedisLabs/redislabs-docs/content/ri/using-redisinsight/add-instance.md

 - Redis with TLS authentication
 - Elasticache

-## Add a Standalone Redis Database
+## Add a standalone Redis database

 This is the simplest setup of a Redis database with just a single Redis server.